crichards17/3D-Fractal-Raytracer/README.md

 2. The rendering core is being built to accomodate a subsequent effort which will implement a GPU-side rendering pipeline.

 ## Technologies/principles used
-* C#
+* C# / .NET
+* Raytracing / raymarching, including shadow and reflection rays
-* Distance Estimation based raytracing model
+* Distance field object representation
 * Blinn-Phong lighting model for ambient, diffuse, and specular components
-* Shadow and reflection rays
+* 3D Fractals

 ## Development
 The remainder of this document will serve as a development journal for recording progress, challenges, and milestones.